darrenjl/darrenjl.github.io/README.md

-# Source code for darrenlyons.me hosted on AWS S3
+# Source code for https://www.darrenlyons.me hosted on AWS S3

 # To Do:
 1. Domain